 Misdemeanors in Utah are divided into “classes.”
 Class C misdemeanors are the least serious, while Class A misdemeanors are the most serious.
 If you are convicted of a misdemeanor, you could face up to a year of incarceration and over $2,000 in fines, depending on the offense.
 In Utah, a misdemeanor conviction may include the following penalties:

 - Class B Misdemeanor

 - Fine — Up to $2,500

 Felonies in Utah are labeled by “degree.”
-Third degree felonies are the least serious, though still subject to very severe penalties, while first degree felonies are the most serious.
+Third-degree felonies are the least serious, though still subject to very severe penalties, while first-degree felonies are the most serious.
 If you are convicted of a felony, you could face life in prison and $10,000 in fines, depending on the offense.
-Criminal penalties for a felony in Utah include:
+Our Lehi criminal defense attorneys can help you with both felony and misdemeanor charges.
+Criminal penalties for a felony in Utah include the following:

 - Third Degree Felony

 - Sentence — Up to 5 years

 - Fine — Up to $10,000

 - First Degree Felony